-Alex began his racing career aged just 14 in the T-Car Championship, with no previous karting experience, before stepping-up to the Renault UK Clio Cup with Total Control Racing where he was third in the end-of-year Winter Series in 2007.
-Staying in the championship in 2008 and 2009, during his final season he secured four race victories and ended the campaign as Vice-Champion.
+Beginning his racing career aged just 14 in the UK-based T-Car Championship, with no previous karting experience behind him, Alex then stepped-up into the Renault UK Clio Cup with Total Control Racing where he was third in the end-of-year Winter Series in 2007.
+Staying in the championship in 2008 and 2009, during his final season he secured four wins and was Vice-Champion.

-Impressing several of the top British Touring Car Championship teams during his Clio Cup tenure, in March 2010 it was confirmed Alex would graduate into the UK's biggest motor racing category with the RML-run Silverline Chevrolet factory-supported BTCC entry as team-mate to Jason Plato.
+Impressing several of the top British Touring Car Championship teams during his Clio Cup tenure, in March 2010 it was confirmed Alex would graduate into the UK's biggest motor racing category after signing for the RML-run Silverline Chevrolet factory-supported BTCC entry.

-His rookie BTCC year was a great success – Alex claimed two podiums, two pole positions and a fastest lap on his way to an overall top 10 finish in the championship.
+As team-mate to Jason Plato, Alex’s rookie BTCC year was a great success – he claimed two podiums, two pole positions and a fastest lap on his way to an overall top 10 finish in the championship.
 The following season he secured three podium finishes and ended the year in ninth place.

 In 2012 and 2013, Alex moved onto the international stage in the FIA World Touring Car Championship and during his second year in the WTCC he was Vice-Champion in the Independents Trophy with five victories and eight podiums – including an impressive win at the world-famous Guia street circuit in Macau on the Macau Grand Prix weekend.